 The cost of your print job is automatically deducted from your Stipend balance.
-Once you use up your $30/quarter Stipend is empty, you will need to have money put in your Added Cash in order to continue printing.
+Once you use up your $30/quarter Stipend, you will need to have money put in your Added Cash in order to continue printing.
 As you keep on printing, money will be deducted from your paid balance.

-NOTE: If you do not have a positive total balance, your job may print incompletely or not at all.
+NOTE: Added Cash will only ever be charged if your Stipend balance is 0$.
+If you do not have a positive total balance in either account, your job may print incompletely or not at all.

 Managing Your Printing

 You can check your Stipend and Added Cash balances by logging into Intranet with your MCECS username and password.
 Then click on the “Print Quota” link under the “General” menu.

 Printing in student computer labs is charged using a system called Papercut, which you can log into to monitor your print jobs.
 Note that the balance shown in Papercut is your current Stipend and Added Cash balances combined.
 You can see which accounts were charged for print jobs by going to the “Transaction History” tab.